jrennie99-glitch/superagent-v8/replit.md

 - I want the agent to use the most efficient and relevant AI model for the task

 ## System Architecture
 SuperAgent is built on a stateless FastAPI REST API backend using Python 3.11 and Uvicorn.
-It features a **Multi-Provider AI System** with automatic provider detection:
+It features a **Multi-Provider AI System** with automatic provider detection and intelligent failover:
 - **Primary Providers**: GROQ (`llama-3.3-70b-versatile`) for blazing-fast inference, Google Gemini AI (`gemini-2.0-flash`) for large free tier
 - **Custom API Key System**: USER_GROQ_API_KEY and USER_GEMINI_API_KEY environment variables for user's personal keys with their own quotas
 - **Auto-Detection**: System automatically selects the best available provider based on configured keys (GROQ prioritized for speed)
+- **Automatic Rate Limit Failover (NEW Nov 2025)**: When one provider hits rate limits, system automatically switches to backup provider without manual intervention.
+Tracks reset times and returns to preferred provider when available.
+Zero-downtime AI generation with transparent failover between GROQ and Gemini.
 - **Universal Generation**: Single codebase supports multiple AI providers seamlessly
 - Complemented by a 2-Supervisor System that utilizes multiple AI providers for enhanced code verification and security scanning.